Adroiti/docs-for-code-review-tools/tfsec/azure-compute-no-secrets-in-custom-data.md

-Pattern: Use of possibly sensitive credentials in the VM `custom_data`
+Pattern: Use of sensitive credentials for Azure virtual machine

 Issue: -